Skip to main content

 How to Approach Multiple Visits

 First visit: orient around the full tasting menu with the wine pairing.
-The room, the format, and the plant-driven structure are all new, and the pairing gives Cas Kratz's list proper context.
+The room, the format, the plant-driven structure are all new, the pairing gives Cas Kratz's list proper context.
 You will spend the meal calibrating, which is not a criticism, it is just the reality of encountering a two-star creative menu for the first time.
 Expect to leave with a clear opinion on whether Schutte's style connects with you.

 Second visit: if it did connect, come back and focus on what the first visit rushed past.
 Request the pure plant menu if you did not try it first time.
-Opinionated About Dining and La Liste both signal that the vegetable-forward format is where Schutte is most confident, and a second visit with that specific brief tends to be more illuminating than the first.
+Opinionated About Dining and La Liste both signal that the vegetable-forward format is where Schutte is most confident, a second visit with that specific brief tends to be more illuminating than the first.
 Ask the sommelier about selections outside the core Burgundy and Bordeaux anchors; with 945 options, there is range worth exploring once you have the baseline.

 Third visit: Spectrum is a Wednesday-to-Saturday restaurant with no weekend lunch, which limits visit frequency.
-A third booking is worth pursuing if you are based in Amsterdam or travel there regularly, and the reward is the kind of familiarity with a creative format that lets you track evolution across the menu rather than simply experiencing it.
+A third booking is worth pursuing if you are based in Amsterdam or travel there regularly, the reward is the kind of familiarity with a creative format that lets you track evolution across the menu rather than simply experiencing it.
 For context on other serious kitchens within reach of Amsterdam, Aan de Poel in Amstelveen operates at a comparable level and offers useful contrast.

 Practical Details